-We all want to be more effective at work, that’s a given.
-But, what’s less straightforward is exactly how we do that.
+Many of us want to be more effective at work, but what’s less straightforward is how we do that.

-For many, turning to a streamlined development process like Agile project management can help define steps of reaching that effectivity goal.
-But, you may also notice the only thing Agile project management says about documentation is it values “working software over comprehensive documentation.”
+Turning to a streamlined development process like Scrum documents can help define steps of reaching that effectivity goal.
+Agile project management mentions that their approach to documentation values “working software over comprehensive documentation.”

 In this article, we’ll break down the proper Scrum documentation strategy, share some best practices, and show you what to look for in a Scrum documentation platform.

 What are Scrum documents?

 Before we dive too deep into the Scrum documentation process, let’s clearly define what we mean when we talk about Scrum.